Cloudways Vs WP Engine 2022: Which WordPress Host is Fast & Reliable?

 1. Control Panel

-As far as the control panel goes, both Cloudways and WP Engine come with their custom control panels.
+Regarding the control panel, both Cloudways and WP Engine come with their custom control panels.
 Cloudways control panel has all the features you would usually have on cPanel or Plesk, such as SSH/CLI access, API, DNS manager, Server logs, and GIT integration.

-However, the Cloudways control panel is much straightforward and less cluttered.
-Besides, it comes with server monitoring, a Free built-in cache plugin, 1-Click CDN, server cloning, staging URL, team collaboration, and much more than what cPanel or Plesk has.
+However, the Cloudways control panel is much more straightforward and less cluttered.
+Besides, it comes with server monitoring, a Free built-in cache plugin, 1-Click CDN, server cloning, staging URL, team collaboration, and much more than cPanel or Plesk.

-WP Engine has a User Portal, which you can access using the URL, https://my.wpengine.com/, and this is the section wherein you can manage your sites, access SFTP login details, database, create sites and environments, and view billing details.
+WP Engine has a User Portal, which you can access using the URL https://my.wpengine.com/, and this is the section wherein you can manage your sites, access SFTP login details and database, create sites and environments and view billing details.

 The section includes collapsible navigation.
-The user portal provides you with user management, tools, billing details, support, CDN, Git push, Site Migration, and various environment stats.
-Compared with cPanel or Plesk, WP Engine's user portal is certainly much more comprehensive.
+The user portal provides you with user management, tools, billing details, Support, CDN, Git push, Site Migration, and various environment stats.
+Compared with cPanel or Plesk, WP Engine's user portal is much more comprehensive.
 To me, both hosts have equally good custom control panels.

-WP Engine uses StackPath and offers it for free on all the plans.
-The CDN caches the static content like CSS, JS and image.
+The CDN caches static content like CSS, JS, and images.
 Then serves it to your audience.
 You can enable the CDN from the user portal.
+WP Engine uses StackPath and offers it for free on all the plans.

-Cloudways provides customers with automated backups to an external storage network, and most importantly, the backup system is incremental.
-However, you have to bear in mind that Cloudways has no free backup system, and it charges $0.33 per GB for backups.
+Cloudways provides customers with automated backups to an external storage network; most importantly, the backup system is incremental.
+However, you must remember that Cloudways has no free backup system, which charges $0.33 per GB for backups.

-WP Engine, on the other hand, offers free automated daily backups on all plans.
-Further, the host has the ideal backup system for all environments, from production, staging to development.
+On the other hand, WP Engine offers free automated daily backups on all plans.
+Further, the host has the ideal backup system for all environments, from production and staging to development.

 The host stores the backups offsite on Amazon S3 and encrypts them in transit.
-As far as restoring backups are concerned, you get 40 backup points for restoring in the user portal.
-The best part is you can contact the support and request 60 most recent backup points.
+Regarding restoring backups, you get 40 backup points for restoring in the user portal.
+The best part is you can contact Support and request the 60 most recent backup points.
 ‘Backup and restore' is pretty seamless in WP Engine, giving WP Engine a leading edge over Cloudways.

 4. Staging sites

 Staging or creating a clone of the production site for testing purposes is ridiculously simple in Cloudways since it offers a free one-click staging environment for all applications.
-WP Engine offers you One-Click Staging as well for testing various changes without hampering the live site.
-After you are done, you can easily push the changes to the production site.
+WP Engine also provides you One-Click Staging for testing various changes without hampering the live site.
+After you are done, you can quickly push the changes to the production site.

-I tested the level of technical expertise required to create a staging site on both platforms by creating a staging site with both services.
-I found creating a staging site with WP Engine comparatively easier than catering one with Cloudways.
+I tested the technical expertise required to create a staging site on both platforms by creating a staging site with both services.
+I found creating a staging site with WP Engine comparatively easier than catering to one with Cloudways.